hwarden162/hwarden162/README.md

-- 👋 Hi, I’m @hwarden162
+👋 Hi, I’m @hwarden162

-- 📫 How to reach me hugh.warden@outlook.com
+Interested in the uses of explainable AI to investigate the effects of mutations on the transcriptional and phenotypic properties of cells.
+Also interested in the practical application of hypergraph theory.

 <!---
 hwarden162/hwarden162 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.